membraneframework-labs/webrtc-server/pages/Guide.md

 end
 ```

-As you can see, we also scecify options for starting peer process.
-Peer uses `Server.Registry`
+As you can see, we also specify options for starting peer process.
-which we'll start in a moment.

 We have to implement a `start` function, in which we will start other processes.